parallelvirtualcluster/pvc/README.md

 <a href="https://parallelvirtualcluster.readthedocs.io/en/latest/?badge=latest"><img alt="Documentation Status" src="https://readthedocs.org/projects/parallelvirtualcluster/badge/?version=latest"/></a>
 </p>

-**NOTICE FOR GITHUB**: This repository is a read-only mirror of the PVC repositories.
+**NOTICE FOR GITHUB**: This repository is a read-only mirror of the PVC repositories from my personal GitLab instance.
 Pull requests submitted here will not be merged.
+Issues submitted here will however be treated as authoritative.

 PVC is a KVM+Ceph+Zookeeper-based, Free Software, scalable, redundant, self-healing, and self-managing private cloud solution designed with administrator simplicity in mind.
 It is built from the ground-up to be redundant at the host layer, allowing the cluster to gracefully handle the loss of nodes or their components, both due to hardware failure or due to maintenance.
 It is able to scale from a minimum of 3 nodes up to 12 or more nodes, while retaining performance and flexibility, allowing the administrator to build a small cluster today and grow it as needed.